-4.5.2 If you are substantial shareholder and also a director then you must use Form 3A (Director/Chief executive Notice) to discharge your duty to disclose your interests, or short position, in your capacity as both a substantial shareholder and as a director.
+4.5.2 If you are substantial shareholder and also a director then you must use Form 3A (Director's/Chief executive's Notice) to discharge your duty to disclose your interests, or short position, in your capacity as both a substantial shareholder and as a director.
 This avoids the need to file both Form 1 and Form 3A.

-4.5.3 If you are both a director and a substantial shareholder please always complete Boxes 27 to 32 giving details requested in respect of all the shares in which you are interested, or have a short position, whether you are completing the form in a dual capacity or in your capacity simply as a director.
+4.5.3 If you are both a director and a substantial shareholder please always complete Boxes 17 to 22 giving details requested in respect of all the shares in which you are interested, or have a short position, whether you are completing the form in a dual capacity or in your capacity simply as a director.